bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^garlaschelli-2010:a]: <small>"The apparent visual variations in Shroud image intensity appear not to be due to inherent coloration variation in the discolored thread fibrils themselves, but rather due to variations in the areal density of more-or-less uniformly discolored fibrils.
 I.e., the apparent macro-scale shading variations observed on the Shroud are, in effect, due to "halftone" properties of the fine-scale image."</small>
 [^heller-1980]: Heller, John H. and Alan D. Adler.  "[Blood on the Shroud of Turin](https://www.shroud.com/pdfs/Blood%20On%20The%20Shroud%20Heller%20Adler%201980%20OCR.pdf)."
 Applied Optics.
 1980.
 [^heller-1980:a]: "the Shroud image contains areas from the wrists, arms, and feet that correspond to the blood stigmata of a classical crucifixion."
 [^heller-1981]: Heller, J.H. and A.D.
 Adler.  "[A chemical investigation of the Shroud of Turin](https://www.tandfonline.com/doi/abs/10.1080/00085030.1981.10756882)."
 Canadian Society of Forensic Sciences Journal.
-1981.<small>The authors, Heller and Adler, are both chemists and STURP members who studied the shroud in person in 1978.<br>Mirrors:   [Shroud.com](https://www.shroud.com/pdfs/Chemical%20Investigation%20%20Heller%20Adler%201981%20OCR.pdf)</small>
+1981.The authors, Heller and Adler, are both chemists and STURP members who studied the shroud in person in 1978.<br>Mirrors:   [Shroud.com](https://www.shroud.com/pdfs/Chemical%20Investigation%20%20Heller%20Adler%201981%20OCR.pdf)
-[^heller-1981:a]: <small>Although iron in several forms is found over the whole cloth its distribution is shown to be accounted for by natural processes rather than as an added pigment.
-There is no chemical evidence for the application of any pigments, stains, or dyes on the cloth to produce the image found thereon."</small>
+[^heller-1981:a]: Although iron in several forms is found over the whole cloth its distribution is shown to be accounted for by natural processes rather than as an added pigment.
+There is no chemical evidence for the application of any pigments, stains, or dyes on the cloth to produce the image found thereon."
-[^heller-1981:b]: <small>Page 81, top:  "The chemical differences between image and non-image areas of the cloth indicate that the image was produced by some dehydrative oxidative process of the cellulose structure of the linen to yield a conjugated carbonyl group as the chromophore [coloring agent]."</small>
+[^heller-1981:b]: Page 81, top:  "The chemical differences between image and non-image areas of the cloth indicate that the image was produced by some dehydrative oxidative process of the cellulose structure of the linen to yield a conjugated carbonyl group as the chromophore [coloring agent]."
-[^heller-1981:c]: <small>Page 81, top:  "The presence of whole blood was established by detection of heme derivatives, bile pigments, and proteins."<br><br>Page 89 bottom left:  "we tested for heme breakdown products, i.e., bile pigments such as bilirubin, with... the commercially available American Monitor "525" bilirubin test kit.
+[^heller-1981:c]: Page 81, top:  "The presence of whole blood was established by detection of heme derivatives, bile pigments, and proteins."<br><br>Page 89 bottom left:  "we tested for heme breakdown products, i.e., bile pigments such as bilirubin, with... the commercially available American Monitor "525" bilirubin test kit.
 [C]haracteristic blue azobilirubin colors could be positively detected in reflected light of the surfaces of the olive colored shards, the orange globs, and, also weakly on the more orange colored red coated fibrils...
 In the previous spectral work.  it was noted that a peak does appear both in the whole cloth reflection studies and in microspectrophotometry of the tape samples at about 450 nm.
 This is quite typical of bilidienes and similar bile pigment structures, thus further indicating their presence on the Shroud itself in the "blood" image areas by both chemical test and spectroscopy."<br><br>Page 90, bottom right, describes how enzymes that eat proteins were found to dissolve the blood:  "One further direct and specific test was carried out for proteins. namely, the effect of proteolytic enzymes.
 For these purposes a fresh concentrated mixture of trypsin, chymotrypsin, carboxypeptidase, and lysozyme in pH 8.4 buffer was employed.
 Within a half hour this solution completely "'dissolved" the non-birefrigent red paniculate coated fibril coatings, leaving no particulate residues.
 This further indicates that these particulates are blood and not Fe2O3. impregnated protein binder.
 This protease treatment also removes the golden yellow coating from the golden yellow fibrils, corroborating their identification as "'serum" coated fibrils.
 Interestingly, fibrils freed of their coatings using this technique closely resemble the nonimage fibrils when viewed under phase contrast...
 Proteases had absolutely no effect on the yellow (body) image or pale yellow non-image fibrils of the Shroud...
 Further, in our opinion, the totality of these tests does confirm the blood image areas as blood.
 The question as to whether or not the blood is human blood is best left to future immunologic testing."<br><br>"the indication of bile pigments and serum type proteins, i.e. albumin, allows one to form the opinion that it is, in fact, whole blood on the cloth and not just heme protein.
 Further, the observations that nonheme proteins can be detected in border areas adjacent to blood images supports Barbet's contention that these blood images generally represent cloned blood and not free blood flows.
 These conclusions are further supported by the UV photographic studies which show "serum" halo effects about the scourge marks and at the margins of blood clots.
 That such a chemically and anatomically correct representation could have been produced by any means other than direct contact of the cloth with a wounded human body is difficult to conceive.
-The detail in the scourge-marks as revealed in the fluorescence photography also supports this suggestion of intimate contact."</small>
+The detail in the scourge-marks as revealed in the fluorescence photography also supports this suggestion of intimate contact."
-[^heller-1981:d]: <small>"Positive Bromcresol Green tests indicating albumin could be obtained for the larger, deeper yellow orange globs and also for the golden yellow ("serum") coated fibrils.
+[^heller-1981:d]: "Positive Bromcresol Green tests indicating albumin could be obtained for the larger, deeper yellow orange globs and also for the golden yellow ("serum") coated fibrils.
 Thus, this indicates that blood constituents other than hemoproteins are present in the blood areas.
 Similar albumin positive tests were also found in areas adjacent to the blood, e.g., the lance wound area.
-Elsewhere, expressed 'serum,' apparently due to clot retraction, is noted as might be expected if the wounds truly represent clotted images as proposed by Barbet."</small>
+Elsewhere, expressed 'serum,' apparently due to clot retraction, is noted as might be expected if the wounds truly represent clotted images as proposed by Barbet."
 [^heller-1981:e]: <small></small>
-[^heller-1981:f]: <small>Page 90, middle right:  "Positive fluorescamine tests were obtained on both the red and golden yellow coated fibrils, on the shards, and on both the orange and brown globs.
+[^heller-1981:f]: Page 90, middle right:  "Positive fluorescamine tests were obtained on both the red and golden yellow coated fibrils, on the shards, and on both the orange and brown globs.
 The fluorescamine tests were definitely negative on all fibrils away from blood areas.
 This specifically includes yellow (body image) fibrils and the birefringent red particulate coated fibrils (these a.re found primarily in the water stain margins.).
-Thus, protein is only found associated with "blood" areas and is definitely not present as a "pigment binder" in the body image areas above the nanogram level."</small>
+Thus, protein is only found associated with "blood" areas and is definitely not present as a "pigment binder" in the body image areas above the nanogram level."
 [^heller-1981:g]: <small></small>
 [^heller-1981:h]: <small>Page 91, bottom left:  "While an individual test may be equivocal. the tests taken in combination enable positive identification of the presence of major elements...
 The uncoated fibrils (non-image, image. and water stain) all give relatively strong positive tests only for Ca and Fe, except for those from the inside of the water stains which give somewhat weaker, though still definite positive reactions.
 Thus, we find no evidence for any other metallic species on the body image fibrils at a level that would provide color evident to the eye."<br><br>Page 94, middle left:  "The results of these metal tests are in agreement with the general conclusions reached by X-ray fluorescence which found only in Ca, Fe and Sr on the Shroud above truce levels.
 However, the chemical testing allows us to be much more specific in the assignment of actual structures of the metallic compounds present.
 These results do not support the hypothesis that the image is painted with inorganic pigments."<br><br>Page 94 middle right: "With the exception of positive aldehyde and cellulosic carboxyl tests, all other species tested for tested negatively.
 Thus we see no evidence for stains or dyes on the body image fibrils at levels that would be evident to the eye."<br><br>Page 96 top left:  "Thus the solvent, redox, and acid-base tests are also consistent with the lack or any applied stains or dyes, but are consistent with the chemistry of carbony groups as a chrompphore.
 These results are like the metal tests, consistent with previously reported spectroscopic studies on the Shroud which also found no evidence for the presence of dyes or stains.
 However, again, the chemical studies permit us to be more specific in postulating chromophores, which appear to be integral to the cellulosic structure itself."</small>
 [^heller-1981:i]: "The Shroud is a linen cloth, bearing the image of what appears to be a crucified man with the classical stigmata of Christ's crucifixion."<br>...<br>"This 4.36 x 1.10 m. linen cloth, now kept as a relic at the Cathedral of St. John in Turin, Italy, has had a long and controversial history, as it is alleged to be the authentic burial shroud of Jesus Christ.
 It bears both a complete head-to-head, front and back, straw yellow colored 'reversed' image of what appears 10 be a crucified man with 'blood-colored' wounds and scourge marks in accordance with Biblical description in the four Gospels."